Operate a Pool

 stack-aggregation-commit

-Once a pool has enough delegated STX to become a signer, the pool admin needs to visit the stack-aggregation-commit
+Once a pool has enough delegated STX to become a signer, the pool admin needs to visit the Stack Aggregation Commit

 Reward cycle: the reward cycle where the operator is “commiting” delegated STX.
 This must be done for every individual reward cycle where the pool will be acting as a signer.